 Writing (Books and Blogging)

 I’m no super homeschool mom just because I’ve written a few books.
 I just write about things I’m passionate about.
 Most of my books were written while nursing babies and typing one-handed.
 Later I had a long periods where I had three teenage girls to do all the housework.
 During those years I produced most of my work.
 Now I write blog posts in the evening.
 I love to write.
 I write to learn, to praise, to share, and to organize my brain.
 Blogging is cheaper than therapy.

 My sewing, quilting and smocking have been replaced with writing and scrapbooking.
 I miss sewing things but there is only so much time in a day.
 When I write and scrapbook I am creating a different type of heirloom to pass down.

 Update– I’m quilting again, and boy, did I miss it!
-Piecing by hand is so relaxing.
+Piecing by hand and embroidery is so relaxing.

 I get a lot done in bursts.
 I have had a lot of health issues in the last few years so I learned if I have the energy I had better put it to use.
 Earlier this evening I organized our linen closet and my youngest boys’ dressers (purging clothes).
 Tonight I’m writing a few blog posts ahead for days when I won’t have time.

 - Make lists: If you make a list before bedtime you know what your most important task is the next morning.
 I can’t function without my to do lists.
 If I don’t know what I should be doing, how can I manage my time to do it?
 My lists include: To Do, Honey Do, Urgent, HOW, Homeschool Schedule, Blog Ideas, Educational Links, Read Later, etc.

 - Consider dual screens: If you need to get a lot done on the computer consider using two screens.
 Survey after survey shows 20 percent to 30 percent productivity boost using two computer screens.
 I’ve been using two screens for over five years and I love it.